revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {{  mcmc_script | snippet:"block#","13" }}

 Next, in order to sample from the posterior distribution of trees, we need to specify moves that propose changes to the topology (e.g. `mvFNPR`) and node times (e.g. `mvNodeTimeSlideUniform`).
-We also include a proposal that will collapse or expand a fossil branch (`mvCollapseExpandFossilBranch`), thus sampling trees where a given fossil is a sampled ancestor and/or a sampled tip.
+We also include a proposal that will collapse or expand a fossil branch (`mvCollapseExpandFossilBranch`), thus sampling trees where a given fossil is either a sampled ancestor or a sampled tip.
 In addition, when conditioning on the origin time, we also need to explicitly sample the root age (`mvRootTimeSlideUniform`).

 {{  mcmc_script | snippet:"block#","14-15" }}